Exove/vvv-timber-site-template/README.md

 	    install_boilerplate_theme: true
 	```

+	Remove the `acf_pro_key` key in case you don't have an ACF Pro license.
+The only mandatory key (other than the project name) is `repo`, but we recommend to have all of them for clarity.

 3. do `vagrant reload --provision` now (and later if the procedure finishes with some problems);
 4. (optionally) create an `.env` file in the `site` dir.
 Two constants can be added there right away (you can also use the file later for other environment-dependent values):
 	1. If you own an ACF Pro license, you need to add the key here as the value for `ACF_PRO_KEY` constant to have the plugin automatically installed on `composer install` when not provisioning (in a form of `ACF_PRO_KEY=XXXX`).
 Note that this is in addition to the `acf_pro_key` key in `vvv-custom.yml`.
 If you don't own a Pro license — remove the lines 7-22 and 25 from `site/composer.json`;
 	2. On staging/production you might want to add an `ENV` constant to this file equal to anything except for `dev`;
 5. rename the theme folder to your name and update the last line in the root `.gitignore` file accordingly;
-6. once provision is successful, remove `install_boilerplate_theme` key from the project config in `vvv-custom.yml` or set it to `false`.
+6. only once the provision is successful, remove `install_boilerplate_theme` key from the project config in `vvv-custom.yml` or set it to `false`.
 Otherwise you'll have all your themes removed and the boilerplate theme installed again;
-6. (optionally) continue with the Timber-based theme installation by following the `README.md` in the `site/wp-content/themes/{your_theme}` folder.
+6. (optionally) continue with the theme installation by following the [`README.md`](https://github.com/certainlyakey/timber-boilerplate/) in the `site/wp-content/themes/{your_theme}` folder.

 ### Installation notes